 This is the travelogue of my first bike trip to Spiti valley.
 I have been to the valley a few times after this as well but as they say; your first journey always remains the most memorable one.
 A friend of mine accompanied me for the journey and we both rode to Spiti on a single Royal Enfield Electra 350CC.
-These are the day by day details on the trip.
+In this series of articles, I will provide a day by day detail of the journey while covering several important aspects of the trip.
+My account of the journey may be from a few years ago but the updates and information that I am going to provide about the route is the most recent and updated one.
+So go through these articles and by the time you finish, you will have a fairly good idea about how you should be planning your trip.

 Sometimes, where to go becomes a really confusion question while finalizing the trip.
 It becomes an even bigger problem when you have a few people joining the ride; because then everyone have their own preference and inputs.
 Before this trip, I had been to Ladakh twice but never to Spiti.
 As a matter of fact, no one from the group had been to Spiti at all.
 Though Spiti was on my list of “places to visit” but at that time; for reasons unknown to me as well; even I was not keen on riding to Spiti.
 My inclination was more towards the Swargrohini trek but none of the others was in a mood for trekking.